gchq/coreax/documentation/source/benchmark.rst

 :class:`~coreax.solvers.KernelHerding`, :class:`~coreax.solvers.SteinThinning`,
 :class:`~coreax.solvers.RandomSample`, :class:`~coreax.solvers.RPCholesky`,
 :class:`~coreax.solvers.KernelThinning`, and :class:`~coreax.solvers.CompressPlusPlus`.
 Each of these algorithms is evaluated across four different tests, providing a comparison of their performance and applicability to various datasets.

+This benchmark only evaluates unsupervised coreset algorithms.
+Hence, the tasks involve selecting a representative subset of data points without any prior labels provided.

 Test 1: Benchmarking Coreset Algorithms on the MNIST Dataset
 ------------------------------------------------------------